Longridge-High-School/net-doc/docs/docs/concepts/assets.md

 Assets have an icon which is any emoji.
 Be aware that emoji does render differently on each OS, even within versions.

+## Fields

+Any field can be added to an asset.
+When adding a field you set the _Helper Text_ which is the text that will appear under the field in the editors.
+The order is a numerical order for the field in the forms and display.
+A field can be set to unique within the asset, or globally within the whole of Net-Doc.